vimlet/eon/eon-docs/release/tutorial/entries/[3]Data Management.md

 Since GraphQL is a query language and only defines a standard to send and receive data from the back and front sides of an application, it is completely independent of any storage engine or data transfer protocol.
 This is the reason why using this technology it should be required a specific protocol to work with, that's why Eon includes two types of GraphQL based endpoints: `graphHTTP` and `graphSockets`.

 As you probably already know, GraphQL defines three operations for handling the data: `query`, `mutation` and `subscription`.
-Following the terms meaning, we easily conclude that `graphSockets` endpoint type is intended to be used to perform the subscription operations, and the `graphHTTP` to perform queries and mutations.
+Following the meaning of these terms, we easily conclude that `graphSockets` endpoint type is intended to be used to perform the subscription operations, and the `graphHTTP` to perform queries and mutations.

 Query operation (read data):
 ```[javascript]